 Feeling drained from the evening’s events, she couldn’t even flirt back.
 “No problems.
 I’m going in to get my paperwork done so I can be done with this case.”
-She limped toward the garage to use the back entrance.
+She limped towards the garage to use the back entrance into the building.

 “Are you sure you’re okay.”

 She stuck up her arm and waved without turning back to face him.
 “I’m good.
 Could you just please get him out of my car so when I get done I just go home.”